zackmdavis/Less_Wrong_Drafts/said_scrap2.md

 The thing that's so morally disgusting about Achmiz's detractors is that they don't even pretend to care about the intellectual merits!
 The complaints aren't about Achmiz being wrong, only about him causing people to feel insulted and attacked and discouraged.
 What can one even say to such people?
 [One simply despairs](https://www.readthesequences.com/Created-Already-In-Motion) of [explaining the obvious problems with shutting out information that makes you feel bad](https://www.lesswrong.com/posts/MjutwGzoLrTTodeTf/hazards-of-selection-effects-on-approved-information-1), when the explanation itself would no doubt make them feel bad.

-In the comments on the ban announcement, the same user who claimed it's impossible for people to overcome their feelings of hurt and attack [pleads for posts from less prominent authors to not be criticized](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=GjtZY7pg9LRB2mwMi), only "engaged with by a charitable volunteer as a teacher might respond to a student", because "[t]here are selection effects on who stays in the community under these conditions."
+In the comments on the ban announcement, the same user who claimed it's impossible for people to overcome their feelings of hurt and attack

-Indeed, selection effects are important.
-For example, a _Less Wrong_ that persecutes Said Achmiz is selecting for _bullshitters who don't care whether what they say is true or false_.
-Because people who care about whether they're telling the truth want to be held accountable!
-They want to be criticized![^want-criticism] They want people to ask questions about their work!
-Probably, they want people to ask questions about their work even if they personally won't have time to answer, because they understand the concept of a public comment section in which other people might be able to answer!

-[^want-criticism]: Because if they can't answer the criticisms, they learn something, and if they can, they gain more justified confidence in their ideas.
-An idea is more likely to be right if someone tried to prove it wrong and failed—but for that to happen, critics have to be allowed to try.

-One would have hoped that the moderation team would care about maintaining a culture that valorizes people who care whether what they say is true and either reforms or ejects bullshitters, as contrasted to persecuting the people who care about whether what they say is true in order to protect the delicate emotions of bullshitters.